psibir/spoiltracker/README.md

 By running the script with different combinations of these functionalities and adjusting the command-line options accordingly, you can effectively manage product expiration dates, generate reports, and maintain an up-to-date history of your products.

-## Features
+## Methods

-Spoiltracker provides the following features:
+The `ExpiryTracker` Class contains the folloowing methods:

 ### Load Shelf Life Data